isaaclyman/pooty/README.md

 - ~~**Inserting view templates**.
 Only worry about the ones visible at page load; `bucket` templates can be handled on the fly.~~ DONE.

+- ~~**Pooting objects**.
+The user can use `model.poot(object)` and have the object recursively applied to the model, as long as it matches the structure of the model.~~ DONE.

 - **Array functions**.
 Teach Pooty how to add and remove templated nodes inside of a `bucket` when the state changes.
 Add "push", "unshift", "pop", "replace", and "splice" functions, maybe as functions off of `(ControllerScope) this.bucket`.
+Figure out the most efficient way to use `index()` without having to re-create everything.
+Figure out how to select specific indexes of a bucket (`nth-child`?)

 - ~~**Mutate**.
 Both `input` and `url` ought to have a `mutate` method for incoming data.~~ DONE.